-Things required for the trek: sturdy hiking boots (ankle high), additional footwear such as sports sneakers, long trousers due to the possible presence of safari ants in the forests (quick dry cotton trekking trousers are ideal), a long sleeved cotton shirt (the vegetation can be quite aggressive), lightweight water-proof rain jacket and rain pants, rain poncho (this can also be rented)
+Things required for the trek: sturdy hiking boots (ankle high), additional footwear such as sports sneakers, long trousers due to the possible presence of safari ants in the forests (quick dry cotton trekking trousers are ideal), a long sleeved cotton shirt (the vegetation can be quite aggressive), lightweight water-proof rain jacket and rain pants, rain poncho (this can also be rented).

 Bwindi Gorilla Lodge (for those staying here): a cap, gardening gloves, a jacket for the cool evenings, sun screen cream, insect repellent, small backpack for carrying water and packed lunch.

-Your Health in Botswana
+Your Health in Uganda